Kentico/devnet.kentico.com/README.md

 | category      | string | Category of the extension.
 Use one of the following: `module`, `webpart`, `website template`, `utility`, `mvc widget`, `mvc section`, `mvc form component`, `mvc inline editor`, `mvc personalization condition type`, `integration`, `other`. |
 | tags      | array of strings | List of tags you want to apply to the extension. |

 > <sup>1</sup> You can store the icon in the [/marketplace/assets](/marketplace/assets) folder as a part of the pull request and use URL format as showcased in the [example configuration](#example-configuration).
-Kentico Icon is reserved for extesnions developed by Kentico.
+[Kentico icon](/marketplace/assets/kentico-icon.png) is reserved for extesnions developed by Kentico.

 > <sup>2</sup> If you want your submissions to count towards the [Kentico Partners program](https://www.kentico.com/partners), you need to provide the company name.